Emmy Rossum on Her Historic ‘Shameless’ Equal Pay Win: ‘It’s Our Responsibility’

 “The bottom line of it was for me, I had to make a very unemotional, very business decision,” she says.
 “It’s their responsibility to make the most profit, which means getting the talent that’s best for the role at the cheapest rate possible.
 Everyone likes to get something on sale.
 And it’s our responsibility to get as much as we can, and that’s our agents’ and lawyers’ responsibility.
 It is, at the end of the day, business.”

-Rossum did have one more player on her team: one of the earliest public supporters of her push for equal pay was Macy himself, who plays Fiona’s absent alcoholic father Frank.
+Rossum did have one more player on her team: One of the earliest public supporters of her push for equal pay was Macy himself, who plays Fiona’s absent alcoholic father, Frank Gallagher.

 Cornered by TMZ at the Grove last December, the Oscar-nominated actor rattled off relevant historical facts: “They wrote the Equal Rights Amendment in 1927.
 It didn’t get passed by both houses of Congress until 1972.
 It still hasn’t been approved by all the states, therefore it didn’t make it as an amendment to the Constitution.
 About fucking time, don’t you think?”